SpenceKonde/megaTinyCore/megaavr/extras/Tuning.md

 ### Why not an external clock
-External clocks are great, with very accurate timing, better overclocking (the 1-series parts run at 32 MHz like that), etc. but it's and extra part - oh - and it needs it's own 0.01uf decoupling capacitor so 2 extra parts to place... and ordered from the cheapeast chinese electronics vendors on aliexpress, prices bottom out at 50 cents or so, all told, and if you want to know the what the specs are like , you're going to end uo paying more for the oscillatoer than the chip it's clocking.
+External clocks are great, with very accurate timing, better overclocking (the 1-series parts run at 32 MHz like that), etc. but it's and extra part - oh - and it needs it's own 0.01uf decoupling capacitor so 2 extra parts to place... and ordered from the cheapest chinese electronics vendors on aliexpress, prices bottom out at 50 cents or so, all told, and if you want to know the what the specs are like , you're going to end uo paying more for the oscillatoer than the chip it's clocking.
 Amd on  top of all that they take up a pin (Note that the tinyAVR 0/1/2-series Rev. C boards from my Tindie shop will cover this!)

 If you don't need *perfect* clock accuracy, but do need a significiantly different (probably higher) clock speed for whatever reason ("my sketch is running slowly" is not a good reason to overclock unless you know why it is slow and expect it to be slow at that clockspeed - and all you need is 50% more clock cycles and you'd be able to process that data fast enough